OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Method

 \subsection{Anomaly Scoring}

-The anomaly score of samples at test time is obtained by normalizing the reconstruction error of samples between 0 and 1 using min-max scaling.
 The three distinct loss terms in the OLED objective present the opportunity for three anomaly scores to be defined: ${s}_{mask}$, ${s}_{cont}$ and ${s}_{rec}$. ${s}_{mask}$, ${s}_{cont}$ and ${s}_{rec}$ are obtained through scaling ${L}_{mask}$, ${L}_{cont}$ and ${L}_{rec}$ between 0 and 1.
-Each of the anomaly scores captures a different element of normality.
-In particular, ${s}_{rec}$ captures global notions of normality whereas as ${s}_{cont}$ captures local notions of normality.
-To take advantage of this, a fourth anomaly score ${s}_{avg}$ is defined as the average of ${s}_{mask}$, ${s}_{cont}$ and ${s}_{rec}$.
-The fact that OLED trains the mask module to produce optimal masks provides the ability to leverage both global and local notions of normality in an anomaly score.
-This enhances its performance against other reconstruction-based approaches for anomaly detection.
+By virtue of being derived from the respective losses, each anomaly score captures a different element of normality. $s_{cont}$ and $s_{mask}$ capture normality local to the masked region which tends to cover the most characteristic parts of the image. $s_{rec}$ captures the global normality of the image, taking into account how good the entire reconstruction of the image is. $s_{avg}$ is obtained by taking the average of ${s}_{mask}$, ${s}_{cont}$ and ${s}_{rec}$.